Skip to main content

 Morning energyBlocks adenosine receptors (masks sleepiness).
 Can cause jitters and a crash.Raises dopamine and adrenaline.
 Builds real alertness.Smoother taper, much lower crash risk.

-Mood and focusMild boost.Strong, sustained dopamine rise.A steadier neurochemical shift.
+Mood and focusMild boost.Strong, sustained dopamine rise.A steadier neurochemical change.

 InflammationContext dependent.Body-wide anti-inflammatory effect through norepinephrine.Useful for recovery and joints.